ETCLabs/sACN/docs/pages/using_merge_receiver.md

 ## Receiving sACN Data

-The merged data callback is called whenever there are new merge results for the universe being listened to.
+The merged data callback is called whenever there are new merge results for the universe being listened to, pending the sampling period.
+The sampling period occurs when a receiver starts listening on a new universe or a new set of interfaces.
+Universe data is merged as it comes in during this period, but the notification of this data doesn't occur until after the sampling period ends.
+This removes flicker as various sources in the network are discovered.

 This callback will be called in multiple ways:

-1. When a new non-preview data packet or per-address priority packet is received from the sACN Receiver module, it is immediately and synchronously passed to the DMX Merger, after which the merged result is immediately and synchronously passed to this callback.
-Note that this includes the data received from the SacnSourcesFoundCallback().
+1. When a new non-preview data packet or per-address priority packet is received from the sACN Receiver module, it is immediately and synchronously passed to the DMX Merger.
+If the sampling period has not ended, the merged result is not passed to this callback until the sampling period ends.
+Otherwise, it is immediately and synchronously passed to this callback.

-2. When a sACN source is no longer sending non-preview data or per-address priority packets, the lost source callback from the sACN Receiver module will be passed to the merger, after which the merged result is immediately and synchronously passed to this callback.
+2. When a sACN source is no longer sending non-preview data or per-address priority packets, the lost source callback from the sACN Receiver module will be passed to the merger, after which the merged result is passed to this callback pending the sampling period.

 Please note that per-address priority is an ETC-specific sACN extension, and is disabled if the library is compiled with #SACN_ETC_PRIORITY_EXTENSION set to 0 (in which case per-address priority